GinChoYen/Anthony/machine_learning/readme.md

 1. Learn about NLP
 2. Learn about Transformers, LSTMs, LLMs
 3. Hands-on Transformers (BERT), LSTMs, LLMs (llama)
+LLM:
+Large language models largely represent a class of deep learning architectures called transformer networks.
+A transformer model is a neural network that learns context and meaning by tracking relationships in sequential data, like the words in this sentence.

 ---
 1. Learn about NLP